KimJiSeong1994/XAI_paper_list/README.md

 * <a href = "https://www.dbs.ifi.lmu.de/~tresp/papers/ICHI2018.pdf"> Explaining Therapy Predictions with Layer-wise Relevance Propagation in Neural Networks </a>
 * <a href = "https://www.mdpi.com/2076-3417/12/1/136"> Explaining Deep Learning Model for Tabular Data Using Layer-Wise Relevance Propagation </a>
+* <a href = "https://arxiv.org/pdf/1602.04938.pdf"> “Why Should I Trust You?”
+Explaining the Predictions of Any Classifier </a>

 ---
 **3. Interpreting model**